Terai Madhesh Loktantrik Party (2007): Constituent Assembly

 The party won 21 seats to the 1st Nepalese Constituent Assembly at the 2008 election and became the fifth largest party.
-The party joined the Madhav Kumar Nepal government on May 2009 with three cabinet ministers, two ministers of state and one assistant minister.
+The party joined the Madhav Kumar Nepal government in May 2009 with three cabinet ministers, two ministers of state and one assistant minister.
 On 31 December 2010, the party suffered a vertical split when 9 lawmakers led by Senior General Secretary and Minister of Industry Mahendra Raya Yadav separated and created new party named Terai Madhes Loktantrik Party Nepal.
 The nine lawmakers were Ramani Raya, Govinda Chaudhary, Dan Bahadur Chaudhary, Chandan Shah, Salauddin Musalman, Sabitri Devi Yadav, Arbinda Sah and Urmila Mahato.

-The party joined the Baburam Bhattarai government on September 2011 with two ministers and two ministers of state.
+The party joined the Baburam Bhattarai government in September 2011 with two ministers and two ministers of state.
 The ministers from the party resigned on 4 May 2012 to make way for a national unity government.
 Party co-chair Hridayesh Tripathi was appointed as a cabinet minister the next day.

 The party won 11 seats to the 2nd Nepalese Constituent Assembly at the 2013 election.
 On 21 April 2017 the party merged with Sadbhavana Party, Nepal Sadbhawana Party, Terai Madhes Sadbhawana Party, Madhesi Janaadhikar Forum (Republican) and Rastriya Madhesh Samajwadi Party to form Rastriya Janata Party Nepal.